KameshLeVI/Advanced-C-Lab-Manual/module 8.md

 # Result:
 Thus, the program is verified successfully

-# EXP NO:8B PROGRAM TO PRINT TEN SPACE-SEPARATED INTEGERS IN A SINGLE  LINE DENOTING THE FREQUENCY OF EACH DIGIT FROM 0 TO 3 .
+# EXP NO: 2B PROGRAM TO PRINT TEN SPACE-SEPARATED INTEGERS IN A SINGLE  LINE DENOTING THE FREQUENCY OF EACH DIGIT FROM 0 TO 3 .
 # Aim:
 To write a C program to print ten space-separated integers in a single line denoting the frequency of each digit from 0 to 3.
 # Algorithm: